radeonxray/UFO-Exam/README.md

 _Picture 12: The use of the "any" keyword in action._

-One could argue however that there is a small exception for choosing to use the "any"-keyword.
-Due to the fact that many modules (in general) lack documentation for _TS_, it might not be possible to exactly define the right type required for a function to return, hence why the use of the any-keyword may be the only possible solution.
+One could argue that there is a small exception for choosing to use the "any"-keyword.
+Because many modules (in general) lack documentation for _TS_, it might not be possible to exactly define the right _type_ required for a function to return, hence why the use of the any-keyword may be the only possible solution .

 ### //@ts-ignore